clburlison/clburlison.com/_drafts/dummies-guide-to-imagr.md

 # Introduction
 This is the zero to hero walkthrough on setting up Imagr using all the hottest technologies available.
 With the added bonus of running on Linux (all of you OS X Server haters can rejoice).
-I will be using Ubuntu 14.04 in a virtual machine however since most of the setup is using Docker any distro should be compatible.
+I will be using Ubuntu 14.04 in a virtual machine however since most of the setup is using Docker so any distro should be compatible.

+Before I get too far - Imagr is a python application that can restore a disk image, install packages, and run scripts all from a NetInstall environment.
+All of that said many community members are pushed away or confused by some of the requirements so hopefully this guide helps clear up some of the confusion.

 The following technologies will be used: